DillonSteyl/SCIE1000/Week 8/README.md

 3. DONE - Make two lines show up with the same x array (Discuss using the plot function twice)
 4. DONE - Make three lines show up with different step sizes (same equations for each but with a vertical shift so they're sufficiently distinct).
 5. DONE - Draw a shape (lines dont have to go left to right - gives them a slightly deeper understanding of whats going on with graphs).
-6. NEEDS TEST- Changing the linestyle, colour, linewidth, and marker.
+6. DONE - Changing the linestyle, colour, linewidth, and marker.
 7. DONE - Adding titles and axis labels
 8. DONE - grids and legends
 9. Challenge question